UniversalDependencies/UD_Indonesian-CSUI/README.md

 * The original constituency treebank was built with manual annotation by [Arawinda Dinakaramani, Fam Rashel, Andry Luthfi, and Ruli Manurung](https://github.com/famrashel/idn-treebank) at Faculty of Computer Science, Universitas Indonesia in 2015.
 * The previous treebank was converted to the Penn Treebank format by Ika Alfina and Jessica Naraiswari Arwidarasti at Faculty of Computer Science, Universitas Indonesia in 2019-2020.
 This PTB version was named [**Kethu**](https://github.com/ialfina/kethu).
-* The Kethu treebank was converted to a UD treebank by Ika Alfina et al. in 2020.
+* The Kethu treebank was converted to a UD treebank by Alfina et al. (2020).
-* The lemma (LEMMA) and morphological features (FEATS) were generated using [Aksara](https://github.com/bahasa-csui/aksara).
+* The lemma (LEMMA) and morphological features (FEATS) were generated using [Aksara](https://github.com/bahasa-csui/aksara) and manually corrected.

 ## References
 * Ika Alfina, Indra Budi, and Heru Suhartanto. ["**Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases**"](http://www.thescipub.com/abstract/jcssp.2020.1585.1597).
 In Journal of Computer Science, 2020, Vol 16 No 11.
 * M. Yudistira Hanifmuti and Ika Alfina. [**"Aksara: An Indonesian Morphological Analyzer that Conforms to the UD v2 Annotation Guidelines"**](https://ieeexplore.ieee.org/document/9310490).
 In Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020.

 # Changelog

+* 2021-11-15 v2.9
+  * added text_en (translation of each sentences to English, generated using Google Translate)

 * 2020-11-15 v2.7
   * Initial release in Universal Dependencies.